 The harvest data compiled in the Furbearer Trapping Harvest contains no report for 2004.

-Based on the trapping harvest reports, an annual average estimate of over 60,000 wildlife are killed by trapping in Montana.
+Based on the trapping harvest reports, an annual average estimate of over 50,000 wildlife are killed by trapping in Montana.
 The number of animals trapped by unlicensed trappers is unknown.
 The number of "incidental" trapped animals that are released but later perish from trapping injuries are unknown and are not required to be reported if the trapper thinks they are uninjured.
 The new exception is for traps set to target wolves.
 This requirement to report ALL incidental trapping in sets designed for wolves, is not promoted or commonly known.
 At least 5 eagles were reported injured from traps in one year alone in Montana.
 Some were killed.
 Trappers, by and large, police themselves.
 Montana's trapping seasons correlates to the breeding, pregnancy and birthing of dependent young.
 The collateral damage from trapped pregnant females and orphaned young is unaccounted for in the toll trapping actually takes.

 Q: Isn't trapping an outdoor sport like hunting?